udacity/ud405/1.2.01-Demo-GettingStartedWithLibGDX/README.md

 And of course Android Studio will make deploying the Android version of our game super easy, and it doesn't even blink at deploying the iOS and HTML versions as well.

-For specific installation instructions, I'm going to hand you off to Lyla, who made an awesome lesson on Android Studio installation.
-You can check it out at udacity.com/ud808, or by following the link in the Instructor Notes below the video.
-When you've got Android Studio up and running, click the box below.
+For specific installation instructions, I'm going to hand you off to Lyla, who made an awesome lesson on [Android Studio installation](https://www.udacity.com/course/how-to-install-android-studio--ud808).

 ## Installing Required SDK Components